 SymptomsSome babies and children will have no symptoms.
 Those with larger defects may become breathless, tire more easily, have slower weight gain with feeding difficulties and be more prone to respiratory infections.
 Premature babies with a PDA may have difficulty weaning of respiratory ventilatory support.

 - Very small PDAs especially those without a heart murmur (silent ducts) require no treatment.
 Some may even spontaneously close as the child grows.
 Larger ones may require treatment.
 The treatment approach depends on the size and shape of the PDA and symptoms.

 - Premature babies early in life may be given indomethacin/ibuprofen or paracetamol in an attempt to close the PDA.
 This is not routinely given after the first few weeks of life.

 - Some babies may initially require treatment with liquid medicines called diuretics, which make the work of the heart easier.

 - Definitive PDA closure is most commonly performed using a keyhole approach (via an interventional cardiac catheter) which places a permanent device in the PDA via a tube which is passed to the heart from a vein in the leg.
 PDA closure devices are often plugs or coils and are made of a special mesh of a metal alloy (nitinol).

 - Under certain circumstances surgical ligation of the PDA is recommended.

-PrognosisThe outlook for children with an isolated PDA is usually excellent.
+PrognosisThe outlook for children with an isolated patent ductus arteriosus is usually excellent.
 Dr Naqvi has cared for many babies and children with PDAs.
 She says “Having a PDA early in life does not stop children doing well in sports or from having a full, active long life.”